ShenCiao/CialloVulkan/README.md

 Ciallo～(∠・ω< )⌒★!
 Anime/Cartoon/2D computer graphics.

 ## Deprecated
 The repository is deprecated since using Vulkan.
-Check out https://github.com/ShenCiao/Ciallo for OpenGl implementation.
+Check out https://github.com/ShenCiao/Ciallo for OpenGL implementation.

 For myself, it's a nice practice about using Vulkan.
 But I'm pretty glad to switch back to OpenGL, it's late but much better than never.